isomerpages/pa-corp/_our-network/Community Development Councils/Common Flagship Programmes.md

 ---
 The five Community Development Councils (CDCs) come together to run common flagship programmes to support the Government’s efforts in promoting a caring, inclusive, resilient and future-ready Singapore; and engender and spread goodwill among the people.

-Below are examples of such collaboration.
+Below are examples of such collaboration

 #### CDC Vouchers Scheme 2022